Gardezi-Enterprises/TranxortRider/README.md

- # 🚚 TranxortRider Admin Panel Documentation
+ # 🚚 TranxortRider

 ## 📖 Overview

-This documentation outlines the database structure, admin panel functionality, and technical requirements for the **TranxortRider Admin Panel**.
-The panel manages delivery riders, verifies documents, assigns orders, monitors deliveries in real-time, and handles earnings through integration with Firebase and Supabase.
+This documentation outlines the database structure, and technical requirements for the **TranxortRider**.
+The app manages delivery riders, verifies documents, assigns orders, monitors deliveries in real-time, and handles earnings through integration with Firebase and Supabase.

 ---